thinkful-ei-macaw/petful-client-db/README.md

 ### Petful Client - by Brandon L & Desmond W

 Petful is an animal shelter for cats & dogs based on a model of free but first come first serve basis.
 Select adopt a pet to be directed to our adoption page, where you can adopt a cat or a dog, using a queue data structure.
-When it is your turn, you will be presented with a single cat & dog that has been in our care for the longest.
+When it is your turn, you will be presented with a single cat or dog that has been in our care for the longest.

 ### Tech Stack